resynth1943/no-blm-promos/README.md

 I'm personally quite tired of BLM promotional text obscuring technical information on websites like the [RxJS documentation](https://rxjs.io).
 I'd just like to get my JavaScript development done in peace.

+## Political

+There are also political issues with the Black Lives Matter, which are best summarised by [this article in The Telegraph](https://www.telegraph.co.uk/news/2020/06/28/does-black-lives-matter-care-black-lives-white-people-threatening/).
+This list of filters is designed to allow people to opt-out of this movement, especially when they disagree with it on a fundamental level.

 ## Contributions

 All contributions are welcome.
 Submit a merge request if you'd like to add or site, or an issue if you'd like to remove an ineffective / false filter.